eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/publisher/dataWriterListener/dataWriterListener.rst

   DataReader entities will consider the DataWriter as no longer *active*.

-* |DataWriterListener::on_unacknowledged_sample_removed-api|: The Datawriter has removed samples that has not been acknowledged by every matched DataReader.
+* |DataWriterListener::on_unacknowledged_sample_removed-api|: The Datawriter has removed a sample that has not been acknowledged by every matched DataReader.

 .. _dds_layer_publisher_dataWriterListener_on_unack_sample_removed: